Rahatut/Project-Kira/README.md

 - 🔬 **Lore-Rich World** – Unravel the twisted experiments of **Hephaestus Corp** and the war-torn state of **Altassia**.
 - 💾 **Checkpoints & Autosave** – Respawn at last checkpoint upon death.
 - 📖 **Bestiary** – Learn enemy attack patterns and weaknesses.

+### This is just first skeleton version of project kira and more to come in future.